2023 HURRICANE SEASON: DAMAGE AND TRAVEL UPDATES FOR THE CARIBBEAN ISLANDS

 Shortly after both countries recovered from the hurricanes, they were hit hard by the pandemic.
 Their paths have diverged since then, however.

-On the other hand, the State Department recommends that travelers not travel to Haiti because of crime.
+On the other hand, the State Department recommends that travelers not travel to Haiti because of crime and general lawlessness.

 For information on the Dominican Republic’s return to tourism, consult the country’s tourism website.
 Information on Haiti is available from the State Department’s country information page for Haiti.